Type that everyone can read.

 Tailwind v4 @theme, Tailwind v3 config, CSS variables + utility classes, W3C DTCG typography tokens, Tokens Studio JSON for Figma, Swift UIFont, Jetpack Compose TextStyle.

 Color contrast gets all the attention because contrast checkers are easy to find.
-Typography accessibility is harder — it's spread across WCAG 1.4.4 (resize), 1.4.8 (visual presentation), 1.4.12 (text spacing), 1.4.3 (contrast), and a half-dozen cognitive guidelines from WCAG 2.2 and the upcoming WCAG 3.
-Most teams handle one or two and ship anyway.
-The Studio handles all of them in a single tool, then exports the whole system to your stack of choice.
+Typography accessibility is harder — it's spread across WCAG 1.4.4 (resize), 1.4.8 (visual presentation), 1.4.12 (text spacing), 1.4.3 (contrast), and a half-dozen readability considerations that sit outside a single pass/fail rule.
+The Studio brings these checks into one workspace, then exports the system to your stack.

 Generate a complete type scale — 12 roles, fluid clamp() sizing, per-role line height and letter spacing, semantic tokens — ready for Tokens Studio or Style Dictionary.